 - Any rents, profits, or interest earned on a separate property asset

 Debts incurred before getting married or incurred after separation are also separate property debts.
-Also, in the event a marriage is determined to be void (annulment proceedings), and the court does not make a finding that there is a putative spouse rendering the property acquired during the void marriage quasi-community property, then the parties must likely proceed with any property disputes in civil court and such rules as the title presumption will likely control.
+Also, in the event a marriage is determined to be void (annulment proceedings), and the court does not make a finding that there is a putative spouse rendering the property acquired during the void marriage quasi-community property, then the parties must likely proceed with any property disputes in civil court and such rules as the title presumption will likely control (See Evidence Code 662).

-In divorce proceedings, problems with identifying and characterizing separate property occur when separate property has been mixed with community property.
+In divorce proceedings, problems with identifying and characterizing separate property occur when separate property has been mixed with community property (See In re Brace: Is Your House Community or Separate Property in California Divorce and Bankruptcy Court?).
 This can create complex tracing requirements where property has been mixed, and spouses may want to seek the advice of a skilled divorce lawyer to make sure their interests are protected.

 California law provides that property and debt acquired after separation, but before the court enters the final divorce decree, is the separate property of the acquiring spouse.
 This makes pinpointing the date of separation a vital part of the divorce process.